TSLCA-Props/Winterguard22/pi-config/readme.md

 ### config.txt

 The raspberry PI does not drive video output if the TV (HDMI device) is not on during power up.
 This can be forced by adding the following lines to the `/boot/config.txt` file.
+The output will be set 1080p 60Hz.

 ```text
 hdmi_force_hotplug=1